Skip to main navigation Skip to main content

 We're here to bring people together to embed wellbeing and good mental health into the culture and ethos of every school

-The Partnership for Wellbeing and Mental Health in Schools is made up of member organisations who come from across the Children and Young People’s Education, Health or Wellbeing Sectors and who work to improve children and young people’s mental health and wellbeing in schools.
+The Schools’ Wellbeing Partnership is made up of member organisations who come from across the children and young people’s education, health and wellbeing sectors, who work to improve children and young people’s mental health and wellbeing in schools.

 Core membership